arrow-kt/arrow-website/content/docs/learn/typed-errors/from-either-to-raise.md

 At this point, you may be surprised that we haven't used the word `Raise` at all in the code, only `either` and `bind`.
-To understand why we use "`Raise` DSL" to refer to this coding style, we need to dig a big in the type of `either`.
+To understand why we use "`Raise` DSL" to refer to this coding style, we need to dig a bit into the type of the `either` declaration itself.

 ```kotlin
 fun <E, A> either(block: Raise<E>.() -> A): Either<E, A>